How to watch the Perseid meteor shower hit its August peak

-Everybody's favorite fiesta of fireballs is back again for 2019.
-The Perseid meteor shower is already underway, but it will reach its peak from Sunday, Aug.
-11 through Tuesday, Aug.
-13, with prime time coming Monday night and Tuesday morning.
+The fiesta of fireballs is back again for 2019.
+The Perseid meteor shower is already underway, but it's hitting its peak from Monday night on Aug.
+12 through Tuesday morning on Aug.
+13. The Virtual Telescope Project is delivering a live feed of the show.

 The Perseids are an annual gift from the comet Swift-Tuttle.
 Debris particles associated with the comet flare up in Earth's atmosphere, giving the illusion of falling stars.
 The streaking lights appear to come from the direction of the constellation Perseus, hence the Perseids name.